openscm/openscm/CONTRIBUTING.rst

 Release Process
 ***************

-We use tags to represent released versions of openscm.
+We use tags to represent released versions of OpenSCM.
 Once you have tagged a new release in our git respoitory, ``versioneer`` takes care of the rest.